Createcafe3d/YXE3D/README.md

 Running _build_mac.sh_ will setup the environment and installed required components.

 ### Running
-As PeachyPrinter runs in a python virtual environment you first need to activate it:
+As the YXE3D runs in a python virtual environment you first need to activate it:
 _source venv/bin/activate_
 Once activated the software can be run with the command:
 _python src/main.py_